assertj/assertj/README.md

 then any Java IDE will show you all assertions available for the type of the object.
 No more confusion about the order of "expected" and "actual" value.

-AssertJ's assertions read very close to plain English.
+AssertJ's assertions are very close to plain English.

 A lot of effort has been spent to provide intuitive failure messages showing clearly why the assertion failed.